Schveitzer/cypress_e2e_testes/README.md

-# Testes e2e com Cypress e Cucumber
+# End-to-End Testing with Cypress and Cucumber

 he project includes: